C/2017 K2 (PanSTARRS): Physical characteristics

-Research with the Canada–France–Hawaii Telescope (CFHT) infers the comet nucleus to have a radius between 14–80 km, so there is a chance the nucleus could be as large as C/1995 O1 (Hale–Bopp).
+Research with the Canada–France–Hawaii Telescope (CFHT) infered in 2017 the comet nucleus to have a radius between 14–80 km, so there is a chance the nucleus could be as large as comet Hale–Bopp.
 However, research with the Hubble Space Telescope (HST) estimates the nucleus to have a circular equivalent diameter of less than 18 km.
 Near-infrared observations conducted by the James Webb Space Telescope in 2023 revealed a much smaller nucleus, estimated to be less than 8.4 km in diameter.
-On 17 September 2020, morphological studies of the inner coma, observed on 12 September 2020, were reported, noting that two jet-streamed structure were emitted from the nucleus and, as well, that the length of the tail was about 800000 km long.